 Start at Port Fairy

 Our road trip along the Southern Ocean Drive starts in Port Fairy, where we end on the Great Ocean Road.

 Things to do in Port Fairy

-Port Fairy is a beautiful quaint town in Victoria, Australia.
+Port Fairy is a beautifully quaint town in Victoria, Australia.
 It is most famously known for Tower Hill Wildlife Reserve, a wildlife reserve inside an inactive volcanic crater.
 Located 10-15 minutes outside Port Fairy, Tower Hill has a wide variety of native animals such as koalas, emus, kangaroos, magpie geese, echidnas, possums and water birds, all of which can be seen within the crater walls.

-Inside the park there are plenty of self-guided tours and walks for visitors to embark upon.
+Inside the park, there are plenty of self-guided tours and walks for visitors to embark upon.
 During our visit to Tower Hill Wildlife Reserve, we saw plenty of emus, lizards, water birds, and koalas!

-Other attractions in Port Fairy include Griffith Island, and the Port Fairy Lighthouse.
+Other attractions in Port Fairy include Griffith Island and the Port Fairy Lighthouse.